Ashylila/AetherLink/README.md

 AetherLink is a plugin that bridges in-game chat in Final Fantasy XIV with Discord, allowing you to receive in-game messages from a Discord bot and reply to them via in-game commands.

 ## Features
-- Receive Discord messages in FFXIV chat
+- Receive FFXIV messages in discord
-- Reply to Discord messages using in-game commands
+- Reply to FFXIV messages using slashcommands
-- Supports Free Company, Linkshell, and Party chat integration

 ## Installation